He also tried to start a coup in Sierra Leone and made millions commanding a mercenary army.

 Yeah.
-I was recruited by "The Boss," who told me about President Obiang, his human rights abuses, and how much oil he had, then suggested a coup.
+I was recruited by "The Boss", who told me about President Obiang, his human rights abuses and how much oil he had, then suggested a coup.
 I thought it was a great idea.
 I don't want to make excuses, but I can explain a bit.
 These things are easy with a blank sheet of paper, but our plan gradually morphed over time, thanks to months of frustration and difficulty.
-By the time we went ahead, we had a shit plan, no money, and no time.
+By the time we went ahead, we had a shit plan, no money and no time.
 That’s where we were when I was arrested in 2004.

 A Beechcraft King Air 200, chartered to fly Severo Moto (the opposition leader) into Equatorial Guinea on the night of the attempted coup.

-Haven't you said that the CIA were involved somehow as well?
+Weren't the CIA involved somehow as well?

 I think the CIA originally suggested the coup to The Boss, but then quit because they were worried it would go wrong.
 Everyone was talking about it, including British and Portuguese intelligence.
-It didn't look good for the Americans, because we’d bought a cheap Boeing 727 from their air force in Florida.
+It didn't look good for the Americans, because we’d bought a cheap Boeing 727 from their Air Force in Florida.
 Also, the guy I hired to ride shotgun in the plane is a known CIA pilot.
 I suspect it got to the point where Langley decided to torpedo our coup to remind Obiang they were in charge, and let them demand a change in Equatorial Guinea.
 From the day I was arrested, everything started to improve there.

-But Human Rights Watch says it "remains mired in corruption, poverty, and repression."
+But Human Rights Watch says it "remains mired in corruption, poverty, and repression".

 Yes, but people there will tell you that was the moment a lot of good stuff started to happen.
 It’s not a model of democracy, but they're making moves in the right direction.
-Two days before I was arrested, Riggs Bank—whose biggest customer was Obiang, as well as having a member of the Bush family on the board—closed down.
+Two days before I was arrested, Riggs Bank – whose biggest customer was Obiang, as well as having a member of the Bush family on the board – closed down.
 It can only have been operating there with CIA approval.

 How do you justify toppling governments for a job?

 Well, it’s not my job, but it’s what democracy is all about, in my opinion.
-In Angola, we were working for a proper, recognized government.
+In Angola, we were working for a proper, recognised government.
 In Sierra Leone, our actions led to an election.
 Equatorial Guinea was different because we were going against an existing government.
 Saddam, Gaddafi, Assad, all these guys are monsters and richly deserve to go.
 You have to be careful and it’s complicated, but bullies and tyrants are bad news.
 I really feel for the people of Syria, for example.
 Assad has turned the weight of a modern state against unarmed people.
 Fuck him.

 Simon in Chikurubi Prison, Zimbabwe.

-White people running around Africa doing whatever they want—isn’t it all very colonial?
+White people running around Africa doing whatever they want – isn’t it all very colonial?

-Well, at least it looks that way.
+Well, it at least it looks that way.
 But there are plenty of black mercenaries and plenty of white Africans running about as well.
 The danger is that, if people are making money out of wars, there's a risk they could start them.
 Aside from Equatorial Guinea, everything I’ve done involved terrible situations which were not of my making and which I was trying to end.
 That was our moral position.
 You have to look yourself in the mirror every morning, and pretty much everyone who’s ever seen a war knows they’re not nice.
 Full-on private militaries are bad news.

 But that’s what you were doing.

 Yeah, but if you’re walking past a house and it’s on fire, you help to put it out.
-In my day, the UN was completely useless—they were spending billions and didn't put the fire out.
+In my day, the UN was completely useless – they were spending billions and didn't put the fire out.
 We did.
 But intellectually, I don't think offensive fighting is for mercenaries.
 You need the mandate and the law of a government behind you.
 Once the motive is profit, things get impossibly difficult.
 Companies will cut corners to save cash, which isn't cool.

 So those days are behind you?

-Well, no—I enjoy the work still.
+Well, no – I enjoy the work still.
 And if I saw a house on fire again, I’d say “OK,” if I thought it was morally right.